mvied/wordpress-https/readme.txt

 == Changelog ==
 = 3.4.0b =
+* Tested with WordPress v3.6.
+* Added internal caching to Parser module to drastically reduce queries.
 * Added checks for domain mapping plugin.
 * Added Portuegese translation.
 * Fixed bug when external resources contained a port number, the port was not removed when testing for HTTPS.